gevuong/EventListenr/README.md

 ### User Dashboard
+![User Dashboard](docs/images/user_profile_rev1.gif)
 * Using react router, four additional routes were created to allow user to navigate through registered, bookmarked, and organized event components.
-By default when user accesses profile component, the url is redirected to ticketed events component.
+By default when user accesses the profile component, the url is redirected to ticketed events component.
-![User Dashboard](docs/images/user_profile_rev1.gif)
 ![User Dashboard](docs/images/profile_routes.png)